Heavy-Community/aztec-wallet/README.md

 5. Go to the `src/contracts` to compile and generate contracts ABI artifacts. - go to the `babyjubjub_account`, `ecdsa_k_account` and `account_schnorr` directories respectively and execute

             aztec-nargo compile --silence-warnings

+    dependencies
     this will compile each contract.

 - to generate the ABI artifacts, run (_again for each contract_)